magistermaks/mod-lootboxes/WIKI.md

     // the types of loot boxes to which this drop applies, for now only "URN" exists "targets": ["URN"],

-    // ths item ID to drop
+    // the item ID to drop
     "item": "minecraft:wheat",

     // the chance (procentage) that this item will get dropped, from 0 to 100